Webster Student Government Association President Michael Grosch resigned from the presidency on Tuesday, Dec. 9…

 Wallis said he believes Radojkovic did not face much opposition to his goals as SGA president from SGA members.
 He said SGA members may have opposed the way he wanted to accomplish these goals.

-Wallis said Radojkovic recently advocated for a multi-purpose court near the University Center.
+Radojkovic recently advocated for a multi-purpose court near the University Center.
 According to Wallis, university administration already planned this project and had money allocated.
 Wallis said he liked the idea but did not understand why Radojkovic wanted to use SGA money for a multi-purpose court.

 Brown said she’s proud of SGA’s accomplishments this year despite Radojkovic’s resignation.